disease-maps/disease-maps.github.io/pages/projects/isdpages.md

     <td>Step-by-step guide</td>
   </tr>
   <tr>
-    <td> Integration of transcriptomics and proteomics data into the map </td>
+    <td colspan="2"> Integration of transcriptomics and proteomics data into the map </td>
   </tr>
   <tr>
     <td><a href="/isdapp2/#dup" target="_blank"> IL26 rescues the expression of TSLP, CCL20 and IL33 in AD keratinocytes under dupilumab treatment </a></td>